SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

 ### The Holy Roman Empire
 [[KBhHIST201HolyRomanEmpire1500s]]

+### System of Raison De 'Etat
+As a mean to fend off an every-growing HRE threatening France, Cardinal Richaleu came up with a system named [[KBhHIST201RaisonDeEtat]] that promises to be a better system of government.

 * Balance of power became dominant
 * INFERENCE: more sensible government
 * "Depended on reason and ability to assess power relationships"